Aussiedroid/AD-EDWarthogEnhancedScript/Readme.txt

 Open TARGET GUI & Run (Can also be run from TARGET Script Editor - if editing).

-Copy the Elite Dangerous Profile to: (Profile is found in the '/ED Bindings' folder.)
+Copy the Elite Dangerous Profile to: (Profile is found in the '/ED Profile' folder.)
 C:\Users\<User>\AppData\Local\Frontier Developments\Elite Dangerous\Options\Bindings

 Copy the TrackIR Profile to: (Profile is found in the '/TrackIR' folder.)